 security.txt file.
 For the purposes of this document,

-*.piln.in – or items referred to in the DNS zones of each of those – are in-scope.
+*.piln.in – or items referred to in the DNS zones of each of those – are considered to be in scope.

 If you’ve arrived at this page because it’s the only